 There are lecture videos for each section covered in the course syllabus.
 These videos cover the same material and/examples that appear in the course notes.

-My Labs Plus access is included with the course fee.
+You must purchase access to My Labs Plus.
+It can be purchased from inside the classroom for around $120.
 You will have access to the e-book.
 Math 101, Math 109, Math 111, Math 140, Math 139 will require a scientific calculator.
 No graphing calculators or cell phones will be allowed.
 We recommend the TI-30XIIS.

 For Math 111, you will not need to purchase any additional items.